 For nearly a decade, BPI has been committed to engaging public health as a rewarding area of academic study and a promising career field, ripe for the contributions our alumni are uniquely positioned to make.

 As we are currently in the midst of a global public health crisis spawned by the novel coronavirus COVID-19 pandemic, the BPI Public Health Program will be providing the BPI community with updated and ongoing information and recommendations for how individuals and communities can minimize the risk of contracting and spreading the virus and what we can do if we become infected.
 We are aware that there is a lot of false and confusing information circulating right now.
 Drawing on the expertise of our staff and alumni in the field of public health, our aim is to provide a trusted resource for information.

-What should happen if you think you might have the coronavirus?
+- What to do if you think you might have the coronavirus

 The highest priority is knowing what to do if you are now feeling ill or soon begin to feel sick.
 Please follow these guidelines and please call the hotlines/helplines listed below for further guidance and assistance:

 - Stay home and call a nearby doctor’s office if you have cold or flu-like symptoms such as coughing, shortness of breath, fever, or sore throat.

 - If you do not feel better in 24-48 hours, seek care from a doctor, but make sure you contact the provider ahead of time before going to a hospital, so they can take the necessary precautions.

 - Avoid going out in public.
 Do not go to school or to work until you have been fever-free for at least 72 hours without the use of fever-reducing drugs.

 - For medical questions and/or care call NYC Health & Hospitals Helpline 844-NYC-4NYC (1-844-692-4692) or 311; other cities have helplines for medical care and each state does as well, easily located in google or at the city and/or state health departments.